arogozhnikov/python3_with_pleasure/README.md

   data['time'] = data['distance'] / data['velocity']
 ```

-which may work with dicy, pandas.DataFrame, astropy.Frame, numpy.recarray and a dozen of other containers.
+which may work with dict, pandas.DataFrame, astropy.Frame, numpy.recarray and a dozen of other containers.

 Things are also quite complicated when operating with tensors, which may come of many different frameworks.